-Sati Sangha is a non-profit organization with meditation communities in Santa Monica, San Diego, San Luis Obispo, CA. Our online community is international.
+Sati Sangha is a non-profit organization with meditation communities in Santa Monica, San Diego, San Luis Obispo, CA. Our online and retreat community is international.
 We offer a variety of opportunities for learning an innovative approach to meditation which enables meditators to integrate the teachings of early Buddhism into their contemporary lives.

 Meditators affiliated with Sati Sangha participate with diverse levels of involvement: some attend occasional events, others are members of a committed on-going meditation groups, and others are involved in mentorship.
 Our groups and retreats are open to anyone who is interested in meditation.

 We rely upon participants’ financial generosity, creative thinking, and voluntary assistance with tasks.
 A Board of Directors (Sati Sangha Council) meets regularly to oversee larger decisions.